deepali04/Baby-Name-Analyzer/README.md

 ## Information about Data

-The data here contain the baby names from the United States year wise.
+The data contain the baby names from the United States year wise.
 The input files are .csv files for each year in format **"yob20XX.csv"**.
 The file contains name, gender, number of babies having that name in that particular year.

-for eg: Emma,F,20566 (1 row in a file yob2014.csv )
+for eg: Emma,F,20566 (a row in a file)

 ## Functionalities